 Step 2.
 Select "Software Update" from the list of options.

-Step 3. macOS will check for updates and prompt you to install them if they're available.
+Step 3. macOS will automatically check for updates and prompt you to install them if they're available.

 (For macOS Mojave or earlier)

 Step 1.
-Open App Store and search the OS name you want to update.
-For example, search macOS Monterey.
+To update your operating system, open the App Store on your device and search for the name of the OS you want to update, such as macOS Monterey.

 Step 2.
-Click the best match search result, enter your Apple ID and the password, and the update process will start.
-Or you can download macOS Monterey from this link: macOS Monterey.
+To update to macOS Monterey, click on the best match search result, enter your Apple ID and password, and the update process will begin.
+Alternatively, you can download macOS Monterey from the provided link.

-After downloading and installing the utility, you could follow the steps in this article to install the latest macOS on an unsupported Mac.
-The whole process might seem a bit tedious, but take one step after another, and you can do it with patience.
+After downloading and installing the utility, you can follow the steps in this article to install the latest macOS on an unsupported Mac.
+The process may seem tedious, but taking one step at a time with patience can make it manageable.

 Detailed Guide: